dankelley/mooring/README.md

 Conversations with Clark Richards and Chantelle Layton (both of [BIO](https://www.bio.gc.ca/index-en.php)) were helpful in identifying data sources and in clarifying the nature of mooring systems.

-And, at the heart of the matter, it must be said that the present package is little more than an echo of foundational work by Moller (1976), James M. Hamilton, Fowler, and Belliveau (1997), J. M. Hamilton (1989), and Dewey (1999).

 # References